gregorybloom/YouTubeModding14/README.md

 A feature object in the *configured_feature JSON* files have a `type` and a `config`.
 The `type` is the feature, and the `config` is how to configure that feature.
 It takes a `decorator` and a `feature`.

 All "minecraft:decorated" does is take a `decorator` by `config` and then run that decorator to get a new position.
-It then feeds that new position to the feature (from its config).
+It then feeds that new position to the feature.

 With the haystack example, you end up with a series of decorators to establish the position you want to place at, and then you provide a feature to put there.